zaigie/palworld-server-tool/README.en.md

 Make sure RCON first [How to Enable RCON for Private Servers](#how-to-enable-rcon-for-private-servers)

 > The task of parsing `Level.sav` requires some system memory (often 1GB-3GB) in a short period (<20s) , this portion of memory is released after the parsing task is completed.
-Ensure your server has enough memory.If you do not meet the requirements, use the following methods below
+Ensure your server has enough memory.

 Rimer believes that by **putting the pst tool and the game server on the same physical machine**, there are some situations where you might not want to deploy them on the same machine: